Planting a Multi-Purpose Herb Garden in Denver

 There’s nothing better than heading out into your garden and picking fresh herbs for your meals.
 The best part about it, herbs are fairly easy to grow and if you pick the right herbs, you not only have a delicious, freshly seasoned meal but you may also be able to keep away some of those pesky bugs that have been buzzing around Denver.

-We hope your summer garden days weren’t too full of mosquitos, but if so, next year can be so much better!
+Most of us love spring and summer seasons, but a garden full of mosquitos ruins every pleasure in them.
+But, it can be so much better!
 Make your garden plans for next year with lots of time.
-Here is some inspiration and tips.
+Here are some inspiration and tips.

 Planting herbs and spices